polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/connect-to-a-relay-chain.md

 ![parachain-registration-sudo.png](../../../../../media/images/docs/tutorials/09-cumulus/parachain-registration-sudo.png)

-- In the extrinsics parameters, specify the correct para ID and files to use.
+- In the extrinsics parameters, specify the correct `ParaID` and files to use.

 This dispatch, if successful, will emit the `sudo.Sudid` event, viewable in the relay chain explorer page.